surhub/Healthpedia/README.md

 # Healthpedia
-A simple Frontend Structure of a healthcare website.
+A simple Frontend Structure of a healthcare website using Bootstrap.